AriFordsham/GHCWiki/commentary/compiler/packages.md

 At the time of writing (GHC 6.6) GHC doesn't have working support for generating multi-DLL Haskell programs, but it worked in the past and work is underway to resurrect it.
 Dynamic libraries currently only work on MacOS X/PowerPC.

+## Reexported modules

+Starting with GHC 7.10 ([\#8407](https://gitlab.haskell.org//ghc/ghc/issues/8407)), we will have support for reexporting modules from other packages you depend upon.
+How does this work?

+TODO WRITE ME

 ## Packages in a GHC build